WHAT IS THE CHARTER?

 Nearly 30 years ago, a Charter Revision Commission overhauled the city’s government.
 We’ve been taking a fresh look.

-This fall, New Yorkers will have a chance to amend our Charter by voting on ballot proposals covering a wide variety of issues, from elections to police accountability.
+On November 5th, New Yorkers will have a chance to amend our Charter by voting on ballot proposals covering a wide variety of issues, from elections to police accountability.

-On November 5th, you can vote on that.
+You can vote on that.

 WHAT ARE SOME OF THE ISSUES ON THE BALLOT?

-PROPOSALS HEADED TO THE BALLOT:
+PROPOSALS ON THE BALLOT:

-Civilian Complaint Review Board
+#2 - Civilian Complaint Review Board (CCRB):

-Change the board structure.
+Amend the board structure.
 Require the Police Commissioner to provide an explanation in cases where he/she deviates from disciplinary recommendations.
 Delegate subpoena power to the CCRB Executive Director.
 Guarantee the CCRB budget.
 Allow CCRB to investigate and recommend discipline against a police officer who makes a false statement during an investigation.